wkarges/Microsoft-PowerBI-Integration/README.md

 ### Registering your App

 In order to start utilizing PowerBI's REST API's you'll first need to [Register you application](https://dev.powerbi.com/Apps) with Azure AD.
 For this tutorial we'll be registering a Native app, so all you'll need for now is the app name and designated permissions.
-Within the [PowerBI REST API Documentation](https://docs.microsoft.com/en-us/rest/api/power-bi/) you can find the required permissions for each API--or you can just select all permissions to make it easier.
+Within the [PowerBI REST API Documentation](https://docs.microsoft.com/en-us/rest/api/power-bi/) you can find the required permissions for each API―or you can just select all permissions to make it easier.

 ![RegisterApplication.png](images/RegisterApplication.png)

 If your App registers successfully, you should recieve an `App Id`, copy this down in a safe place as you'll need it later.
-If you're having issues registering the app--you'll likely need to contact your Azure Admin.
+If you're having issues registering the app―you'll likely need to contact your Azure Admin.

 ### App Permissions